Eroica-cpp/uwhpsc/notes/unix.rst

 Another useful command is *top*.
 This will fill your window with a page of information about the jobs running on your computer that are using the most resources currently.
-See :ref:`top` for some examples.
+See :ref:`topcommand` for some examples.

 .. _kill: